Michael Algar

-Michael "Olga" Algar (born 21 September 1959 in Marsden, South Shields, England) is an English guitarist, singer and songwriter who fronts the band Toy Dolls.
+Michael "Olga" Algar (born 21 September 1959 in Marsden, South Shields, England) is an English guitarist, singer and songwriter who fronts the band Toy Dolls and now plays with the Cockney Rejects.
 Mainly a lead/rhythm guitarist, Olga is also a songwriter and record producer.
 Algar lived in the City of Sunderland during most of his life before moving to Tokyo, Japan, in 2000.
 He then moved to central London in 2002 where he has lived since.